 Every year, tourists from all over the US and around the world visit the world-famous scenic Route 66.
-This expansive highway runs from Chicago in the midwest to Los Angeles, on the iconic Santa Monica Pier.
+This expansive highway runs from Chicago to Los Angeles, ending on the iconic Santa Monica Pier.

 On I-15, between LA and Vegas, among the giant strip malls with fast-food franchises, endless billboards and gas stations, lies a gem off the beaten path in Victorville: Emma Jean’s Holland Burger Cafe, also known as Emma Jean’s.
 This cute diner with a 50s Americana feel has been around since 1947 and is considered a historic landmark in Victorville, as well as a roadside attraction on Route 66.